NewPark Mall: History

 In 2015, Sears Holdings spun off 235 properties, including the Sears at NewPark Mall, into Seritage Growth Properties.

 Two pizza restaurants opened in 2017 as part of the ongoing renovations taking place at NewPark Mall.

-On June 28, 2018 Sears announced that its store would be closing as part of a plan to close 78 stores nationwide.
+On June 28, 2018, Sears announced that its store would be closing as part of a plan to close 78 stores nationwide.
 The store closed in September 2018.

 JCPenney closed in April 2019 as part of a plan to close 27 underperforming stores.

-Burlington moved to Pacific Commons Shopping Center in 2020.
+Burlington also moved to Pacific Commons Shopping Center in 2020.

-In July 2021, The Newark City Council and Brookfield Properties approved plans for a 319-unit apartment complex that will be built on the Mall's property along with a new Costco being built at the JCPenney and Burlington Coat Factory site.
-The finishing date is unknown.
+In July 2021, The Newark City Council and Brookfield Properties approved plans for a 319-unit apartment complex on the Mall's property along with a new 162,000 square-feet Costco on the southeast side of the Mall at the former JCPenney and Burlington Coat Factory site.
+The Costco store had a grand opening on November 18, 2023.

+On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 stores nationwide.
+The store closed in March 2025, leaving Costco as the only anchor.

-This leaves Macy's as the remaining anchor, along with AMC Theatres, John's Incredible Pizza Co., and 24 Hour Fitness.
+The mall currently contains AMC Theatres, Jack's Restaurant & Bar, and 24 Hour Fitness.